Schwarze-Research-Lab/bcwc_dashboard/README.md

-The [site](https://bcwc.surgery.wisc.edu/) is built using a modern tailwind vite stack with vanilla js
+The [site](https://bcwc.surgery.wisc.edu/) is built using a modern tailwind vite stack with vanilla js.
+The primary library used is chart.js for all visuals.
+Feel free to lift code from here for your own dashboard.

 ## Local Dev Deploy
 ```